hofmannedv/debian-package/packaging.md

 - [[[lushpaiPackage]]] Alex Lushpai: How to create debian package from source, https://coderwall.com/p/urkybq/how-to-create-debian-package-from-source

+== About the author ==

+Frank Hofmann is an http://www.efho.de/[IT developer, trainer, and author] and prefers to work from Berlin, Geneva and Cape Town.
+Co-author of the Debian Package Management Book available from http://www.dpmb.org/.

 == Acknowledgements ==

-The author would like to thank Axel Beckert and Gerold Rupprecht for their support, and critics while preparing this article.
+The author would like to thank http://noone.org/[Axel Beckert] and http://geneva-observer.blogspot.com/[Gerold Rupprecht] for their support, and critics while preparing this article.